scottlittle/expand-cell-fullscreen/README.md

     ```
     jupyter nbextension install expand-cell-fullscreen --sys-prefix [--symlink]
     ```
 <br> You can use the option ```--symlink``` if you don't want Jupyter to copy the files to a Jupyter data path.
 Also,the option ```--sys-prefix``` will direct data and config files to be configured under the activated Python (useful for people using Anaconda and environments).
+See the [nbextension docs](http://jupyter-notebook.readthedocs.io/en/latest/extending/frontend_extensions.html) for more information on these options and other useful info on nbextensions.
 3. Enable extension using a similar command: <br>
     ```
     jupyter nbextension enable expand-cell-fullscreen/main --sys-prefix
     ```
     <br>
-4. Select cell and click on button that says "expand cell to fullscreen" on mouseover.
+4. Start ```jupyter notebook```, select a cell and click on button that says "expand cell to fullscreen" on mouseover.
 5. Fullscreen!

 # Uninstall